-The Company's listed and unlisted equity securities are susceptible to market price risk arising from uncertainties about future values of the equity price and key assumptions used to fair value listed and unlisted equity securities.
+The Company's unlisted equity security is susceptible to market price risk arising from uncertainties about future values of the key assumptions used to fair value unlisted equity security.

 At the reporting date, the unlisted equity security is fair valued at Rs.10,486 Mn (2021: Rs.
 6,896 Mn).
 Sensitivity analysis of this investment has been provided in Note 8.